nickjackolaisen/BusinessInitiaitive/_posts/statistics/2022-12-07-sole_proprieotrship_statistics.md

 Sole Proprietorships last until one of three events occur…

 **1.**  The owner dies,

-**2.**  The sole proprietor stops providing whatever products or services they sell, **3.**  Or, the owner has the option of selling the components of the business like their tools, inventory, or equipment and is therefore unable to continue business operations.
+**2.**  The sole proprietor stops providing whatever products or services they sell or,

+**3.**  The owner has the option of selling the components of the business like their tools, inventory, or equipment and is therefore unable to continue business operations.

 Being that the Sole Proprietorship is the simplest business entity, it is completely reliant on the owner and their ability to keep their business up and running.
 As soon as the owner dies or stops doing business, the Sole Proprietorship dissolves.